 Steve Roden & Dan Goodsell – Krazy Kids’ Food!
 (2003/2006)

-This collection of advertising materials was compiled primarily from the private collections of the authors, and was originally release in Germany by Taschen (makers of many fine art books) in 2003, then reissued by Barnes & Noble in 2006.
-There is a short introduction to this book that discusses the history of advertising aimed at children, and it’s fairly interesting, but really too brief to teach the reader much, and then the rest of the book is comprised of quality photos of a whole bunch of kids’ products, mostly—but not entirely—of the edible variety.
+This collection of advertising materials was compiled primarily from the private collections of the authors, and the book was originally release in Germany by Taschen (makers of many fine art books) in 2003, then reissued by Barnes & Noble in 2006.
+There is a short introduction to this book that discusses the history of advertising aimed at children, and it’s fairly interesting, but really too brief to teach the reader much, and then the rest of the book is comprised of quality photos of a whole bunch of kids’ products, mostly — but not entirely — of the edible variety.
 And this is where the book really shines!

 So, yeah, this book is worth flipping through if you are a nostalgia fan, a cultural historian, or a lover of strange ideas.
 And if you’re an artist, it’s ESSENTIAL that you be aware of the history of advertising, which is as close as you can get to a true embodiment of the culture in which you are living and working.
 Advertising AIMS at the people, and GOOD advertising smacks the people right in the eye…